ndevenish/Blender_ioEDM/README.md

 What Works
 ----------
-- Rough parsing of the entire binary file structure (with one exception)
+- Rough parsing of the entire binary file structure
 - Geometry import, with normals and UV textures
 - Simple texture materials
 - Simple rotation, translation and visibility animations